There are many conditions that are directly associated with stress.

 Many stress-related conditions can be managed through stress management combined with proper treatment.

-How often do you hear people mentioning ulcers or heartburn or other stress-associated or stress-related conditions during those moments of severe, extreme, or prolonged stress?
+How often do you hear people mentioning ulcers or heartburn or other stress-related conditions during those moments of severe, extreme, or prolonged stress?

 Identity and stress-associated conditions